Who Said Photography

 Is a lower ISO better for low light?

-When photographing in low light, your shutter speed needs to be set to a lower value.
+Photographing in low light requires your shutter speed to be set to a lower value when you use low ISO.
 Which can result in camera shake, and motion blur out of focus images.
 To prevent this issue, change the ISO setting to a higher number, such as ISO 1600.
 You may need to raise your ISO even further depending on your aperture and lighting conditions.

 Low light or night photography is more difficult, but if you adjust the ISO speed at a higher setting like ISO 6400, low light, and night photography is much easier.
 The trade-off between the two is that at higher ISOs, you can get a little more noise in a darker scene.